-In this podcast, I’m going to discuss some aspects about title insurance, what it covers, what it doesn’t cover, what it’s all about.
+In this article, I’m going to discuss some aspects about title insurance, what it covers, what it doesn’t cover, what it’s all about.
 Because in my law practice, I frequently see issues come about where people are asking me about it.
 Be it an easement, or restrictive covenant or some other type of document that affects the title to or the use of their property.

 And the question tends to be well, doesn’t my title insurance cover this?
 Can’t I make a claim on the title company to get some reimbursement because my neighbor is claiming an easement? or my HOA is telling me I can’t do X, Y, or Z on the property.
 And the scope of title insurance coverage, in my experience, tends to be quite a bit different from what the popular perception of it might be.